 “The platform facilitates this through a number of ways, such as centrally managed social groups, the ability to live-stream social events to resident’s rooms if they are unable to attend in person or to community care recipients, and more effectively invite and engage family and friends to join in.
 Another way is through micro surveys which are essentially single question surveys that are presented to residents once a day or week.
 The surveys allow residents and their families to provide continuous feedback and participate in decision making about the activities in the village, while service requests and bookings can be placed from the resident’s TV or by family members no matter where they are.”

-Getting settled in a new location can be difficult and distressing, we have found that with CareVision, residents stay connected with family and friends more effectively, assisting with the transition.
+Getting settled in a new location can be difficult and distressing, we have found that with CareVision’s client concierge technology, residents stay connected with family and friends more effectively, assisting with the transition.
 Furthermore, the platform facilitates friendship building within the village matching people of similar interests or backgrounds for an introduction if they wish.

-“At the heart of the CareVision Retirement and Aged Care technology is our vision to reduce social isolation and enhance the quality of life for seniors and their families,” Ms Ryan added.
+“At the heart of the CareVision Client Concierge technology for aged care and home care, is our vision to reduce social isolation and enhance the quality of life for seniors and their families,” Ms Ryan added.
 “We are pleased to work with RFBI in their commitment to providing innovative and quality care.”